 The Construction Fund accounts for proceeds from sales of bonds and other revenues to be used for authorized construction.
+The construction fund is a major fund.

 The Debt Service Fund is used to account for and report financial resources that are restricted, committed or assigned to expenditures for principal and interest and other debt related costs.